Chevrolet Camaro: First generation (1967–1969)

 The first-generation was available in Super Sport, Rally Sport, and beginning in December 1966 the high-performance Z/28, models.
-It came with stripes on the hood and trunk (that could be deleted at no charge), styled rally road wheels, and a special 302 CID V8 engine that had been developed for Trans Am series racing.
-The front vent windows were discontinued after the 1967 model year while safety side marker lights were introduced for 1968 models.
+It came with stripes on the hood and trunk (that could be deleted at no charge), styled rally road wheels, and a special 302 CID V8 engine that had been developed for Trans-Am Series racing.

 Second generation (1970–1981)

-Introduced in February 1970, the second-generation Camaro was produced through the 1981 model year, with cosmetic changes made for the 1974 and 1978 model years.
-The car was heavily restyled and became somewhat larger and wider with the new styling.
-Based on the F-body platform, the new Camaro was similar to its predecessor, with a unibody structure, front subframe, an A-arm front suspension, and leaf springs to control the solid rear axle.
+Introduced on February 26, 1970, the second-generation Camaro was produced through the 1981 model year, with cosmetic changes made for the 1974 and 1978 model years.
+The car was heavily restyled and became larger and wider with the new styling.
+Based on the F-body platform, the new Camaro was similar to its predecessor.
+It had a unibody structure, a front subframe, an A-arm front suspension, and leaf springs suspending a solid rear axle.
 The 1980 and 1981 Z28 models included an air induction hood scoop with an intake door that opened under full throttle.
 The RS SS package was dropped in 1972 and reintroduced in 1996.

 Road & Track included the 1971 SS350 as one of the 10 best cars in the world in August 1971.